learn-anything/2017-release/readme.md

 # Description

-This is a search engine similar to [DuckDuckGo](https://duckduckgo.com/) but instead of providing a static set of links, it provide a mind map of best of the best peer reviewed resources one can use to learn any of the topics.
+This is a search engine similar to [DuckDuckGo](https://duckduckgo.com/) but instead of providing a static set of links, it provides an interactive mind map of best of the best peer reviewed resources one can use to learn any of the topics.

 Its purpose is to let users query [the big mind map of knowledge](https://github.com/nikitavoloboev/learn-anything) and receive visual mind maps that one can explore with links, videos, articles, gifs that help learn the subject at hand in the most efficient way.